-In this article, we’ll learn more about tradition, history, versatility, symbolism, benefits, and common uses of Porphyry.
+In the article below, we explore and learn more about the tradition, history, versatility, symbolism, benefits, and common uses of Porphyry Stone.

 In late Imperial Rome, Porphyry was intended explicitly for imperial use, the stone’s rarity distinguished the emperors apart from their subjects as their superiors.
 It was Porphyry stone that made emperors unapproachable in power, belonging to the world of gods.